Doctor's Answers (4)

 HA Fillers do not cause more volume loss but on the flipside, actually stimulates collagen.
-With full absorption of the HA Fillers, the worse-case scenario would be an appearance back to your baseline prior to filler injection.
+With full absorption of the HA Fillers, the worst-case scenario would be an appearance back to your baseline prior to filler injection.

 Hope that helps.